BioBoost/course_programming_from_base_to_ace/docs/25-getters-setters-properties/README.md

 ## Properties

 Providing getters and setters for internal attributes is a common practice.
-Because this is required so often, the C# language has introduced the properties construct.
+Because this is required so often, the C# language has introduced the **properties construct**.
 Properties are basically class members that provide a flexibel mechanism to read, write or compute the values of private attributes.
-They enable data to be accessed easily and still helps promote the safety and flexibility of methods.
+They enable data to be accessed easily and still help promote the safety and flexibility of methods.

 Properties can be used in a similar way as public attributes, but internally they are actually special methodes (getters and setters).